--

-To the Classis

-of the Protestant Reformed Churches,

-to convene , 20,
+To the Classis of the Protestant Reformed Churches, to convene , 20, at

-The Consistory of the Protestant Reformed

-Church has appointed the bi rethren and

-elder

-classis above referred to.
-The

-alternate delegates are: elde

-elder

-We hereby instruct and authorize them to take part in

-sactions of classis regarding all

-e the meeting and transacted in

-of the mooting and transacted in God according to the conception

-nal standards of the Protestant

-as in harmony with our Church

-Order. as in narmony with our Church
+The Consistory of the Protestant Reformed Church has appointed the brethren and elder as delegates to represent said church at the meeting of classis above referred to.
+The alternate delegates are: elder and elder and

+We hereby instruct and authorize them to take part in all the deliberations and transactions of classis regarding all matters legally coming before the meeting and transacted in agreement with the Word of God according to the conception of it embodied in the doctrinal standards of the Protestant Reformed Churches, as well as in harmony with our Church Order.

-Instructions: • .
+Instructions:

-By order of the
+By order of the consistory,

 , President

-, Clerk

 Done in consistory , 20

-ne 6, 7, 1934; Acts of Synod, 1944,

-, 1945, Arts.
-40, 51; Acts of Synod,
+(Cf. Minutes of Classis, June 6, 7, 1934; Acts of Synod, 1944, Arts.
+66, 67; Acts of Synod, 1945, Arts.
+40, 51; Acts of Synod, 1946, Arts.

-1946, Arts.
 17, 19.)